Chapter Thirteen VI

 ‘It’s not a big secret, like the formula for Coca-Cola.
 You could do it.
 K-mom does a version of it.
 Anything can be learned.”

-Sis, “I couldn’t do it, maybe C-mom, James probably has his version for years of intent listening.”
+Sis, “I couldn’t do it, maybe C-mom, James probably has his version from years of intensive listening.”

 Lacy, “What the hell are you all talking about?”